richgong/Launchpad_Pro95/README.md

 ## MPK Mini

-To get this going, I ran
+For MPK Mini, I copied the .pyc files from "MIDI Remote Scripts" and ran

 ```
 pip install uncompyle6